 The question is: what do you really use your printer for?
 If it's mostly for printing out letters and documents, or if you largely work in mono, a black and white printer could serve you a lot better.
 It'll do the job, it's a lot less high-maintenance than a colour printer as you don't have to worry about multiple cartridges, and it's probably faster – particularly because black and white printers are almost exclusively laser printers rather than inkjets.

-If you need a machine for printing out high quality artwork, you don't want to be running it most of the time on office print jobs; it makes sense to have a black and white printer for those, and a more specialised colour printer for work you'll want to show to to clients (check our guide to how to choose a high-end printer to find out more).
+If you need a machine for printing out high-quality artwork, you don't want to be running it most of the time on office print jobs; it makes sense to have a black and white printer for those, and a more specialised colour printer for work you'll want to show to clients (check our guide to how to choose a high-end printer to find out more).

-We've picked out eight of the best black and white printers at a range of price points; some of them already rank among the best printers we've seen, so whatever your needs, you'll find the the perfect monochrome machine for you below.
-If you want something you can cart around with you, see our best portable printers.
+We've picked out eight of the best black and white printers at a range of price points; some of them already rank among the best printers we've seen, so whatever your needs, you'll find the perfect monochrome machine for you below.
+If you want something you can cart around with you, see our best portable printers, and for super-fast printing, see our selection of the best laser printers.

 The best black and white printers in 2021